 Inmate Search – Find Out Who’s In Jail

 Do you have a family member, loved one, or friend that is in jail and want to find them?

 Has somebody that’s been arrested and you need to find out what jail they’re in?

 To search who is in jail at Mendocino County Jail you need to go to their website and do an inmate search.

 The Mendocino County Jail Inmate Lookup has information on people currently in custody, which includes status, how much their bail is, and schedule for visitation.
 Also, you can get the same information on anybody processed or released within the last 24 hours.
 Jail inmates are listed alphabetically by last name.
 You’ll be able to find their arrest information more quickly if you’ve got the arrestee’s full name, birth date, or inmate ID Number.

 If the inmate you are looking for may be at another county jail you can check the other California county jails in our California County Jail Guide: California County Jails Listing

 A mugshot, also called a intake picture, is a photograph that the police take during jail intake processing.
-A mugshot is make of one full face and a side picture.
+A mugshot is made up of one full face photo and a side picture.
 Your name and jail ID number will be in the photos, and they’re stored.